The holiday shopping season is the biggest time of year for companies of all sizes.

 - Placing extra microcopy to explain what data you need (e.g. shipping address must match credit card address).

-- Add a heatmap tool to your homepage and several product pages to analyze which website elements trigger visitors’ attention.
+- Add a heatmap tool to your homepage and product pages to analyze which elements gain attention from visitors..

-- Create several call-to-action variations for those elements.
-Write more explanatory button texts e.g. “request pricing” instead of “request quote” or “Pay later” instead of “Pay with Klarna”.
+- Create several CTA variations for different elements.
+Craft more explanatory button texts like “request pricing” instead of “request quote”.
 Try changing product descriptions too.
-Add more product features, infuse more personality into your writing, test several new ecommerce copywriting formulas.
+Add more product features, infuse more personality into your writing or test several new ecommerce copywriting formulas.

 - Run a series of A/B tests to benchmark the performance of new elements versus the old ones.
 Scale what works.
 Ditch what doesn’t.